yanbrasiliano/starter-kit-laravue/README.md

 ### Performance

 - Cache repetitive queries (use tags and short TTLs).
-- Optimize autoloaders and config caches.
+- Optimize auto-loaders and config caches.
 - Use `DB::transaction()` for atomic operations.

 ### Code Quality